How to measure the entropy of a mesoscopic system via thermoelectric transport: Methods

-\textbf{Numerical Renormalization Group} - for the density-matrix numerical renormalization group (DM-NRG) results we used the open-access Budapest Flexible DM-NRG code\cite{Toth2008,Legeza2008}.
-The expectation values and the transmission spectral, required for the evaluation of the conductance through the double dot device \cite{Meir1992a}, were calculated, assuming, for simplicity, equal couplings to the left and right leads, $\Gamma=\pi \rho V^2$, and equal and constant density of states $\rho$ in the two leads, with a symmetric band of bandwidth $2B$, around the Fermi energy. \\
+for the density-matrix numerical renormalization group (DM-NRG) results we used the open-access Budapest Flexible DM-NRG code\cite{Toth2008,Legeza2008}.
+The expectation values and the transmission spectral function, required for the evaluation of the conductance through the double dot device \cite{Meir1992a}, were calculated, assuming, for simplicity, equal couplings to the left and right leads, $\Gamma=\pi \rho V^2$, and equal and constant density of states $\rho=1/2D$ in the two leads, with a symmetric band of bandwidth $2D$, around the Fermi energy. \YM{The NRG simulation is able to output the many body discreet energy states that the system can occupy and their respective spectral weight, $\epsilon_i, w_i$.
+Transport coefficient are then calculated using $G(\mu,T)=\Gamma \pi \sum w_i df(\epsilon_i-\mu,T)/d\mu$ and $\mathrm{TR}(\mu,T)=\Gamma \pi \sum w_i df(\epsilon_i-\mu,T)/dT$.} \\